OpenID Connect authentication

 User interaction

 The regular authentication flows assume that they are called when authentication is needed.
 When the user does not yet have a session with the Identity Provider (IdP), the user needs to perform some interaction, such as entering their credentials.
-When the user does have a session, the IdP redirects them back to the Onegini Access.
+When the user does have a session, the IdP redirects them back to the OneWelcome Access.
 This section describes several scenarios to obtain tokens via OpenID Connect.

 Require login